hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed 's/jungle/rainforest/g' ecosystems.txt
 ```

 Notice how all instances of `jungle` have been replaced with `rainforest`.
-However, if we don't include the global option:
+However, if we don't include the global flag:

 ```
 sed 's/jungle/rainforest/' ecosystems.txt
 ```

 We will only recover the first instance of `jungle` was replaced with `rainforest`.
-If we want to replace only the second occurance of `jungle` with `rainforest` on a line, modify the occurance flag to be `2`:
+If we want to replace only the second occurance of `jungle` with `rainforest` on a line, modify the occurrence flag to be `2`:

 ```
 sed 's/jungle/rainforest/2' ecosystems.txt